To describe the eligibility for and circumstances under which paid sick leave may be requested and granted.

 Faculty and staff appointed to regular positions.

-Faculty and staff appointed to regular positions are eligible for paid sick leave that is granted for the necessary absence from duty because of personal, preventative care appointments related to health and wellness, pregnancy, adoption, childbirth and recovery, disability or legal quarantine, or appointments related to these conditions, as well as preventative physical and/or mental health wellness appointments with a recognized health care provider; or the personal illness, health care or disability of a member of the employee's family, when the illness or disability reasonably requires the employee to be absent from work.
+Faculty and staff appointed to regular positions are eligible for paid sick leave that is granted for the necessary absence from duty because of personal illiness, physical and/or mental health and wellness, pregnancy, adoption, childbirth and recovery, disability or legal quarantine, or appointments related to these conditions, as well as preventative physical and/or mental health wellness appointments with a recognized health care provider; or the personal illness, physical and/or mental health care or disability of a member of the employee's family, when the illness or disability reasonably requires the employee to be absent from work.

 Sick leave cannot be granted until after it is accrued.